manolobevia/coffeeScript/CoffeeScript (CS).md

 ```
 - - - -

-* print myVar ?
-“Hello”.
+* `print myVar ?
+“Hello”`.
 If myVar is true, it will print myVar, if not it will print Hello

 * Conditionals, if there is no indentation in block code, code won’t be compiled